How Did We Get Here?

-IF media images don’t affect people’s subsequent behaviour, WHY would commercials and product placement exist?
+IF media images don’t affect people’s subsequent behaviour, WHY would commercials, or product placements exist?

 WHY would companies be happy to pay millions for 30-second Super Bowl commercials?

-It is ONLY BECAUSE the COMPANIES paying for the commercials and the marketers producing the commercials HAVE EVIDENCE that WHAT WE SEE IMPACTS OUR BELIEFS AND BEHAVIOURS!
+BECAUSE the COMPANIES paying for the commercials and the marketers producing the commercials THINK that WHAT WE SEE IMPACTS OUR BELIEFS AND BEHAVIOURS.

-If a 30-second commercial can change our attitude or behaviours towards something, why won’t witnessing 200,000 acts of violence before 18?
+If a 30-second commercial can change our attitude or behaviours towards something, why won’t seeing 200,000 acts of violence before 18?

-WHO IS REALLY BEING FOOLED?
-The general public, or the multi-billion dollar corporations, industries and governments?
+Who is fooling who?
+The general public, or the multi-billion dollar corporations and industries?

 The Problem of Smart Phones and Digital Streaming